Zunaeed-Imran/ShopEasy/README.md

 - than we add more content form model-> 'color.php' for many to many realationship.
 - we also added relationship function in the models-> size.
 - also make checkValid functiobn in the model-> coupon.
+- added relationship function in the models-> order.